vvoutilainen/dsenvs/condaenv.md

 ### Installing environments

-Open Anaconda prompt, where most of the commands will be given.
-We start by telling `conda` to add a few extra channels to the list where to look for packages from.
-The channels to be added are *conda-forge* and *r*.
-Python packages tend to be faster available in *conda-forge* than in default channels. *r* is needed for R packages.
+Now open Anaconda prompt.
+This is where most of the commands will be given.

+We start by telling `conda` to add one extra channel to the list of [default channels](https://docs.anaconda.com/free/anaconda/reference/default-repositories/) from where to look for packages: *conda-forge*.
+Packages tend to be faster available in *conda-forge* than in the default channels.
+Notice, however, that *conda-forge* packages are not per se curated by Anaconda.

 ```
-conda config --add channels conda-forge
+conda config --set channel_priority flexible
-conda config --add channels r
+conda config --append channels conda-forge
 ```

+The above commands do two things: 1) Set channel priority to 'flexible' and 2) appends *conda-forge* as as a lower priority channel compared to default channels.
+See [here](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-channels.html) for more.
+You can check your *.condarc* file to make sure that *conda-forge* comes as the last channel.

 Next, install [mamba](https://github.com/TheSnakePit/mamba) in the `base` conda environment. `mamba` is a faster, drop-in replacement for `conda`.
 Later we will replace `conda` commands with `mamba` for increased speed in solving package dependencies.